Skip to main content

 Apples-to-apples vs other fence types

-• Wrought iron: starts ~$140/lf — permanent, climb-resistant, multiple color options
+• Wrought iron: starts ~$140/lf — permanent and rigid, detailed to the climbable-zone requirements confirmed for your property, multiple color options

 • Tubular aluminum: ~$65–$110/lf — better corrosion resistance than basic iron